Differences between fixed and adjustable loans

-You can choose a fixed-rate loan to lock in a low interest rate.
-People choose these types of loans when interest rates are low and they wish to lock in the lower rate.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+People select fixed-rate loans because interest rates are low and they wish to lock in the low rate.
 For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
-Call America's Money Source at (407) 898-7559 for details.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to assist you in locking a fixed-rate at a favorable rate.
+Call America's Money Source at 4078987559 for details.

-There are many different types of Adjustable Rate Mortgages.
-Generally, interest rates for ARMs are based on a federal index.
-Some examples of outside indexes are: the 6-month CD rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in a great number of varieties.
+Generally, interest for ARMs are determined by a federal index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start out at a very low rate that usually increases over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is fixed for three or five years.
+ARMs most often have their lowest, most attractive rates at the beginning of the loan.
+They usually provide that interest rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+In these loans, the introductory rate is set for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then they adjust.
-Loans like this are often best for people who expect to move in three or five years.
-These types of ARMs most benefit borrowers who will sell their house or refinance before the loan adjusts.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are best for people who expect to move within three or five years.
+These types of adjustable rate programs are best for people who plan to sell their house or refinance before the loan adjusts.